Adopt a Dog

 When a dog does not make it through our dog guide program, we first offer them back to their breeder and Puppy Raiser.
 If neither is able to take them, we adopt them out to the public.
 Not every dog is right for guide work and when you are called about a dog available for adoption we will furnish the reason they did not pass.

-To try and keep our waiting list manageable we accept adoption applications in the months of June and December only.
+Dogs are adopted out ALL-YEAR LONG.
+However, to try and keep our waiting list manageable we accept adoption applications in the months of June and December only.
 If you submit an application in either month and are not called about an available dog for adoption before the next open application month, you will need to re-submit your application.
+Your application will be placed higher on the waiting list than those applying for the first time.
 If you send an application anytime outside of the months of June and December, it will not be kept or added to our waiting list.